 - High import Duty: IBS manufacturing equipment and installation machinery are imposed with high import duty which presents another barrier to IBS adoption for both manufacturers and contractors.

 4. Limited adoption of information technology such as BIM

-The value of BIM (Building Information Modeling) is that it reduces the need for rework and redundancies, which leads to cost savings.
-It also provides the project team with ease of retrieval of information and increase coordination of documents as well as ensuring constructability of the design, which lends itself to improving the productivity level within the industry.
+The value of BIM (Building Information Modeling) is that it reduces the need for rework and redundancies, leading to cost savings.
+It also provides the project team with ease of retrieval of information and increase coordination of documents as well as ensuring constructability of the design, which improves productivity.
 However, the adoption of BIM in Malaysia is at a low rate of 10% in contrast to Singapore at 65%.

 The challenges faced in BIM implementation in Malaysia are:

 - Lack of skilled talent: Malaysia lacks a ready pool of skilled talent who are able to prepare plans in BIM and effectively utilise it to liaise with other stakeholders across the value chain.

 - High cost of adoption: It is costly to purchase the BIM software and to upgrade hardware to be compatible with the BIM software.